 What about Raising Leaders, Not Followers?

-All of these 7 tips are included in our Raising Leaders, Not Followers Course, which is open for enrollment right now.
+All of these 7 tips are included in our Raising Leaders, Not Followers Course, which is open for enrollment on Tuesday, May 23.
 If you think this would be a good fit for your family, take a look right here to discover how the course can simplify your life and your homeschool.
 It’s not adding more to your already full plate.
 It’s giving an intentional process to improve what you’re already doing.

 Click here and find out more about Raising Leaders, Not Followers.